MY TOP TEN STYLE TIPS

-Today I want to share some of my best style and styling tips, that no matter what your personal taste is, you can apply these to any decor.
+Today I want to share top ten style tips with you.
+No matter what your personal taste is, you can apply these to any decor.
 You probably know by now that I love mixing – pattern, style, period, you name it.
 I like a layered look in our home, as it creates a personal and curated feel.
 I love vintage and I love modern, but I would definitely say my style leans toward classic and traditional, with some twists thrown in.
 I love to create moments throughout our home and I always find that when you take something simple and add your personal touch to it, all of a sudden it tells a story.
 Details are everything and when you find ways to fine tune them, you create something truly special.
 Read below and see my top ten style tricks (although in no particular order!) that will help you add that personal touch to your home.

-NUMBER 1 : BLACK INTERIOR DOORS We’ve had black doors in two houses now and I think I’ll have them in every house!
-These are painted the same color as our dining room, Cracked Pepper by Behr Paint.
-One day when I have the time and after everything on our list is checked off, I’ll repaint them a high gloss black for a little more sophistication and glam.
-They not only make a statement, they add character and depth to a space.
-Dark grey or even navy blue would be just as stunning and if you want to add elegance to your home, this is a quick and easy way to achieve it.
+We’ve had black doors in two houses now and I think I’ll have them in every house!
+Mine are painted the same color as our dining room, Cracked Pepper by Behr Paint.
+One day, when I have the time and after everything on our list is checked off, I’ll repaint them a high gloss black for a little more sophistication and glam.
+They not only make a statement, they add character and depth to any space.
+Dark grey, or even navy blue would be just as stunning and if you want to add elegance to your home, this is a quick and easy way to achieve it.

 Books are perfect for grounding objects on a table or shelf as well as elevating your treasures both literally and figuratively.
-I love to collect coffee table books on music, fashion, art and design.
+I love to collect books on music, fashion, art and design.
 You can use any kind, really.
-Even stack some old ones you have and remove the jackets.
+Even stack some old ones you have and remove the jackets, or recover them with pretty paper that you love.
 They work great just about anywhere.

 GET SOME OF MY FAVORITE DECORATING BOOKS :

-7 – GOLD AND BRASS I’m all about warm metals and mixing them with cool metals as well.
-I love to infuse it into my decor to add contrast and one example is how I painted my kitchen pendant light myself to reinforce that element in here.
-The studs on the stools are an antique brass and although not the same color as the fixture, they tie together beautifully.
-You can also read about my new brass dining room pendant light HERE to see how much it adds to that space.
+I’m all about warm metals and mixing them with cool metals as well.
+I love to infuse it into my decor to add contrast and one example is how I painted my entryway pendant light myself to reinforce that element in here.
 I love to sprinkle gold and brass accessories throughout – they elevate the look of any shelf or corner, in my opinion.
 Notice how it’s incorporated in most of my photos in this post.